San Martín de Trevejo

-San Martín de Trevejo (Sa Martín de Trevellu) is a municipality (municipio) located in the province of Cáceres, Extremadura, Spain.
+San Martín de Trevejo (Sa Martín de Trevellu, /fax/) is a municipality (municipio) located in the province of Cáceres, Extremadura, Spain.
 According to the 2008 census (INE), the municipality has inhabitants.

 Locally, manhegu (or mañegu) is spoken, a linguistic variety of the Fala language, which differs from both Spanish and Portuguese, but is closer to the latter than the former.